It’s time to amp up your happy hour with a burst of minty freshness – and this Dark Mint Dream cocktail is the answer.

 Lately, coffee cocktails are all I’ve been craving.
 When you want to kick off the night on the right foot, having that burst of caffeine in your system really helps to get you in the mood for some fun.

 Any day, at just about any time, I’m all about getting my coffee fix.
 So, including it in a cocktail is pretty much the best of both worlds to me.

-Lots of coffee cocktails are served hot, and that’s great when you want to warm up from the outside in when it’s chilly out there.
+Lots of coffee cocktails are served hot, and that’s great when you want to warm up from the outside in when it’s chilly out there with a big mug full of strong hot coffee with dark rum.
 But this particular drink offers something a bit more refreshing.

 Instead of serving it piping hot, this chilled beverage is a delightful way to wet your whistle with at the end of a long day, or on a lazy weekend afternoon.